LDMX-Software/ldmx-sw/.github/actions/setup/README.md

 The image used to compile ldmx-sw is stored in the `LDMX_DOCKER_TAG` environment variable.
 This variable should be defined in the workflow or job that is using this action.

+We also checkout the golden histograms (`gold.root`) from `trunk` so this branch is compared against the most recent reference histograms.

 ## Pre-requisites

 Whatever branch of ldmx-sw you want to `setup` must be already checked-out.